fastify/fastify-sensible/README.md

 ```

 #### `reply.staticCache`
-The `reply` interface is decorated an helper to set the cache control header to a no caching configuration.
+The `reply` interface is decorated with a helper to set the cache control header to a public and immutable configuration.
 ```js
 fastify.get('/', (req, reply) => {
   // the time can be defined as a string